GenAIBioMed/GenAIBioMedAssignment1/docs/index.md

 If you choose to use the GitHub repo, please follow their official guidelines.

-If you choose to use the web server, please follow the instruction below:
+If you choose to use the web server, please follow the instruction below.
+Note the AF3 web server has a limitation of 30 jobs everyday, so you might use multiple gmail accounts to fini all the evaluations, like around 3 should be enough.

 ### Running AlphaFold3 Evaluation